You are here

-The UK provides development assistance through the UK government Department for International Development (DFID).
-Aid for Trade (AfT) remains central to overall DFID’s development aid.
-The objective is to help developing countries, in particular the least developed ones, to play an active role in the global trading system and to use trade as an instrument for growth, job creation and thus poverty alleviation.
+Aid for Trade (AfT) and economic development are central pillars of the UK’s approach to development assistance.
+Our objective is to support developing countries, in particular the least developed ones, to play an active role in the global trading system and to use trade as an instrument for growth, job creation and thus poverty alleviation.

-- Through Global Programmes, DFID works with multilateral institutions to provide assistance primarily by supporting analytical and institutional capacities of developing countries.
-Over £101 million are being made available through facilities such as the World Bank’s Trade Facilitation Facility as well as it Multi-donor trust fund.
-DFID will be contributing £500,000 to the new WTO Trade Facilitation Agreement Facility, which will work in sync with these programmes by making developing countries aware of all existing programmes; highlighting any ‘unmet’ developing countries’ needs; as well as sharing of best practice and lessons learnt.
+DFID has committed £500,000 to the WTO Trade Facilitation Agreement Facility, which will work in sync with these programmes by making developing countries aware of all existing programmes; highlighting any ‘unmet’ developing countries’ needs; as well as sharing of best practice and lessons learnt.

 Enquiries regarding trade facilitation-related assistance can be directed to: